mv-apply operator

 Note

 Unlike the mv-expand operator, the mv-apply operator doesn't support bagexpand=array expansion.
-If the expression to be expanded is a property bag and not an array, you can use an inner mv-expand operator (see example below).
+If the expression to be expanded is a property bag and not an array, you can use an inner mv-expand operator (see the following example).

 Examples